 Today was the first time that I used our indoor climbing structure and.....
 IT WAS AWESOME!
 This was a huge success and I want to thank HMFH for all of their efforts to make this possible.

 The new Landscape Arbor Lab recently opened for students this summer, the renovated Agricultural Mechanics building is open for the fall semester, and Bristol Aggie’s state-of-the-art new Dairy Barn, which is equipped with robotic milking technology, is set to open in late fall of 2021.

 Bristol Aggie maintains high standards for sustainability.
 Systems such as solar panels and green roofs are highly visible and integrated within campus, encouraging student interest and involvement in the latest sustainable technologies.
-Each building on campus achieves distinct sustainability goals developed through close collaboration with students, educators, and community members; the Center for Science and the Environment is designed to LEED Gold standards, the renovations to Gilbert Hall target LEED Silver, the Dairy Barn will be built net-zero ready, and the exposed glue laminated timber structure of the new Student Commons will serve as a low-carbon, high-performance construction alternative.
+Each building on campus achieves distinct sustainability goals developed through close collaboration with students, educators, and community members; the Center for Science and the Environment is designed to LEED Gold standards, the renovations to Gilbert Hall target LEED Silver, the Dairy Barn will be built net-zero ready with the potential to achieve positive-net energy, and the exposed glue laminated timber structure of the new Student Commons will serve as a low-carbon, high-performance construction alternative.